The second quarter of 2018 was another busy quarter for Austin's commercial real estate market.

 Until then, will rental rates continue to increase, and, once delivered, will supply eventually quench demand?

 Institutions are betting that it will continue to do so as evidenced by a notable sale this quarter.
-Lincoln Property Company sold 5th & Colorado for $119 million, which comes out to an Austin record setting $664/sf.
-Once viewed as a secondary or alternative investment market, Austin is now getting the attention of global investors.
+Lincoln Property Company sold 5th & Colorado for $119 million, which comes out to an Austin record-setting $664/sf.
+Once viewed as a secondary or alternative commercial real estate investment market, Austin is now getting the attention of global commercial real estate investors.

-With uncertainty in the capital markets due to an increased interest rate risk, it will be interesting to see what the future holds for investors in the CBD.
+With uncertainty in the capital markets due to an increased interest rate risk, it will be interesting to see what the future holds for commercial real estate investors in the CBD.

 State of Austin’s Northwest Submarket